-The California Hospital Association, California Medical Association, and Alliance for Catholic Health Care have developed a model policy for general acute care hospitals regarding health care decisions for unrepresented patients.
-This policy, "Health Care Decisions for Unrepresented Patients," is found at the end of this chapter as CHA Appendix 2-D.
+The California Hospital Association, California Medical Association, and Alliance for Catholic Health Care have developed a model policy for general acute care hospitals on making health care decisions for unrepresented patients.
+This policy is found at the back of this manual as Appendix 2-D. The policy is based on Health and Safety Code Section 1418.8, discussed under "Unrepresented Patients in Skilled Nursing Facilities," page 2.18.

-Because there is no provision in California law for consent for treatment for unrepresented patients, hospitals are advised to consult legal counsel and risk management regarding whether to adopt this policy, and if so, how to implement it.
-Each hospital will need to carefully consider which patients the policy will apply to, the circumstances under which an independent physician consultation will be sought, when to seek a court order authorizing medical treatment, and when to seek the appointment of a conservator.
-Hospitals using this policy, or considering using this policy, should read the discussion under "CANHR v.
-Chapman," page 2.19.
+Because there is no provision in California law for consent for treatment for unrepresented patients In acute care facilities, hospitals are urged to consult legal counsel and risk management regarding whether to adopt this policy, and if so, how to implement it.
+Each hospital will need to carefully consider which patients the policy will apply to, the circumstances under which it will be used, when to seek a court order authorizing medical treatment, and when to seek the appointment of a conservator.
 These are difficult and important decisions that each hospital will need to make.